jasonakon/hr_management_system/README.md

 ```

 ### Method 1 : Using Intellij IDE *(Easiest)*
-1. Import the project directly using IntelliJ and wait for the IDE to index all the required files and dependencies.
+1. Import the project directly using IntelliJ.
+2. Wait for the IDE to index all the required files and dependencies.
-2. Head to *SalaryManagementApplication* and *right-click* and choose *Run 'SalaryManageme...main()'*
+3. Head to *SalaryManagementApplication* and *right-click* and choose *Run 'SalaryManageme...main()'*
-3. Wait for the application to run and you shall see the last log showing :
+4. Wait for the application to run and you shall see the last log showing :
 ```
 Started SalaryManagementApplication in 5.562 seconds (JVM running for 6.088)
 ```